Self-hosted AI memory for regulated industries.

 Air-gap compatible

-What you get with a support contract
+What you get with a support contract.

 - Direct access to the person who wrote the library.
 No tier-1 triage, no tickets bouncing between teams.